SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 $ python RunUseCase.py [insert name of use case here] --groom_images
 ```

 * `--use_single_scale`: Use cases can be run with multi-scale or single-scale optimization.
 In both cases, particles on each shape sample are initialized using the particle splitting strategy starting from a single particle (or a given set of landmarks) until reaching the required number of particles.
 The optimized particles at each scale are used to initialize the next scale.
 At each scale, particles undergo *initialization* and *optimization* stages.
 The multi-scale triggers both the initialization and optimization stages, while the single-scale mode uses the initialization stage at each scale and runs the optimization stage when the required number of particles is reached (i.e., at the last scale).

+The differences between *initialization* and *optimization* stages are:

+- How important the correspondence (inter-surface) objective is compared to the surface sampling (intra-surface) term using a relative weighting parameter.
+Hence, the  `initial_relative_weighting` parameter is the weight used in the initialization stage, and the `relative_weighting` is the weight used for the optimization stage.

+- How the notion of correspondence (inter-surface) is quantified.
+In initialization, especially when we do not have enough particles to describe the geometry of each surface, we use mean energy (i.e., pushing all shapes in the shape space to the mean shape or, in other words, the covariance matrix is assumed to be identity).
+In optimization, we use the entropy of the distribution of the shapes (assuming Gaussian-distributed shapes), which is quantified based on the covariance matrix.
+In the multi-scale setting, we have the option to use shape statistics at later scales using the `use_shape_statistics_after` parameter, where we have more particles that can reveal the covariance structure.

 The default mode is mutli-scale.
 To run single-scale, use the `--use_single_scale` tag.

 ```
 $ python RunUseCase.py [insert name of use case here] --use_single_scale